MaanasPeri23/MaanasPeri23/README.md

 - Certified Notion fanatic 🎧
 - Go Hawks! 🏈

 I've pinned a few projects that are mostly relevant to my current interests, but there are more exciting ones in the works!
-I'm always looking for high-impact projects, so if you'd like to get in touch, feel free to reach out to me through my socials.
+I'm always looking for high-impact projects, so if you'd like to get in touch with me, hit up my socials!